AisakaJerry/Intern/README.md

-You need develop a nodejs project that achieve the following feature:
+A nodejs project that achieve the following feature:

-The project should provide the following API.
+The project provides the following API.

 If you have any question, please contact me.